2012 (film): Development

 Graham Hancock's Fingerprints of the Gods was listed in 2012's credits as the film's inspiration, and Emmerich said in a Time Out interview: "I always wanted to do a biblical flood movie, but I never felt I had the hook.
 I first read about the Earth's crust displacement theory in Graham Hancock's Fingerprints of the Gods."
 He and composer-producer Harald Kloser worked closely together, co-writing a spec script (also titled 2012) which was marketed to studios in February 2008.
-A number of studios heard a budget projection and story plans from Emmerich and his representatives, a process repeated by the director after Independence Day (1996) and The Day After Tomorrow (2004).
+A number of studios heard budget projection and story plans from Emmerich and his representatives, a process the director had previously undertaken for Independence Day (1996) and The Day After Tomorrow (2004).

-Later that month, Sony Pictures Entertainment received the rights to the spec script.
+Later that month, Sony Pictures Entertainment obtained the rights to the spec script.
 Planned for distribution by Columbia Pictures, 2012 cost less than its budget; according to Emmerich, the film was produced for about $200 million.

+Filming

-Filming, originally scheduled to begin in Los Angeles in July 2008, began in Kamloops, Savona, Cache Creek and Ashcroft, British Columbia in early August 2008 and wrapped up in mid-October 2008.
-With a Screen Actors Guild strike looming, the film's producers made a contingency plan to salvage it.
+Filming, originally scheduled to begin in Los Angeles in July 2008, commenced in Kamloops, Savona, Cache Creek, and Ashcroft, British Columbia, in early August 2008 and wrapped in mid-October.
+With the possibility of a Screen Actors Guild strike looming in the wake of the 2007–08 Writers Guild of America strike, the film's producers drew up a contingency plan in case of a walkout by actors.
 Uncharted Territory, Digital Domain, Double Negative, Scanline, and Sony Pictures Imageworks were hired to create the film's visual effects.

-The film depicts the destruction of several cultural and historical icons around the world.
+The film depicts the destruction of several cultural and historical landmarks around the world.
 Emmerich said that the Kaaba was considered for selection, but Kloser was concerned about a possible fatwa against him.